Slurpas/Elemental-Weaknesses/CONTRIBUTING.md

 ---

-Thank you for contributing to Pokemon PvP Analyzer! 🎉
+Thank you for contributing to Pokemon PvP Helper! 🎉